 Gently applying a warm compress at regular intervals to the affected eye can help in easing out some of the pain and inflammation.

 In case you are prone to allergies, it is best to stay away from using eye makeup during pregnancy to avoid eye infections.

 5. Protection for Eyes

 Always remember to wear a pair of good sunglasses when stepping out to protect your eyes from harmful UV rays of the sun, dust, and other pollutants.

-Pregnancy eye infections are usually temporary conditions which may get automatically cured after delivery.
-During pregnancy self-medication to treat eye infection or taking over-the-counter eye drops should be avoided to prevent any probable pregnancy complications later on.
-One has to be careful while taking medications especially antibiotics during pregnancy.
-So, it is always desirable to contact your doctor for treatment of eye infections in pregnancy.
+An eye infection during pregnancy is usually temporary conditions which may get automatically cured after delivery.
+During pregnancy, self-medication or taking over-the-counter eye drops should be avoided to prevent any probable pregnancy complications.
+One has to be careful while taking medication, especially antibiotics during pregnancy.
+So, it is always desirable to consult a medical practitioner for treatment of eye infections during pregnancy.

 Also Read: 22 Infections That Can Affect Your Pregnancy